 Shoulder pain is very common, and shoulder impingement syndrome is one of the usual suspects, so common in fact that 20% of the population will have symptoms sometime in their lifetime.
 This condition is also known as Rotator Cuff Impingement.

-Shoulder pain can be over the deltoid muscle region of the shoulder, and can refer down the side of arm.
+Shoulder pain can be over the deltoid muscle region of the shoulder and can refer down the side of the arm.
 Shoulder impingement syndrome can be achy, constant, with sharp pain with specific movements of the arm.
 Clicking or popping is often reported.
 Lifting the arm to the side can be painful between 70 to 120 degrees.
-In some cases, end ranges can be limited by pain and pose significant functional limitation during reaching overhead, to the side, and behind.
+In some cases, end ranges can be limited by pain and pose significant functional limitations during reaching overhead, to the side, and behind.

 Shoulder pain starts as minor pain with activity and lingers a bit at rest, radiating down the arm.
 Sudden pain with lifting and reaching movements.
 As shoulder pain continues and worsens, pain can persist into the night and disturb sleep, especially lying on the affected side.
 Shoulder pain will also worsen with continued use and prolonged activity.

 Overhead and above shoulder activities/movements are the worst for your shoulder pain!
 So avoiding throwing, serving overhand, reaching overhead or behind the back (tucking in your shirt, wallet in/out of back pocket, doing up bra, brushing hair, usual way of putting jackets on/off, etc) is important to avoid continually aggravating the impinged structures.